 Air France-KLM announces the successful issuance of a 650 million euros note under its EMTN Program

-AF-KLM successfully placed a €650 million senior unsecured notes under its EMTN (Euro Medium Term Notes) Program.
-The maturity of the notes is 5 years, and the notes carry a fixed annual coupon of 3.875% (the yield was fixed at 4.033%).
+Air France-KLM successfully placed a €650 million senior unsecured notes under its EMTN (Euro Medium Term Notes) Program.
+The maturity of the notes is 5 years and the notes carry a fixed annual coupon of 3.875% (the yield was fixed at 4.033%).

 This transaction enables the Group to take advantage of attractive market conditions and extend the average maturity of its debt.